Which seating material is best for institutions?

 Cons: Cost.
 We make it no secret that wood chairs are the priciest option.
 However, assuming our joinery is used these chairs will more than make up for the upfront cost.

-So, which one is the best fit for your needs?
+So, which seating material is the best fit for your needs?

 It depends on what you consider most important.
 We’ve demonstrated that wood chairs rank highest overall, but metal and plastic shine in areas that wood does not.
 That being said, wood is the clear choice f you’re truly committed to sustainability, comfort, or design.
 If you’re committed to durability too, don’t worry: our joinery bumps the Durability category up to a 5/5.